 Let’s first consider that it’s a rare climber that has never experienced finger, elbow or shoulder pain.
 If you’re a hard-training climber fond of pushing your limits, then there’s a good chance that at some point you’ve experienced pain and perhaps injury in all three sites.
 It’s sad but true: rock climbing is hard on our connective tissues.

 Now for the good news: A growing body of recent research indicates that you can play an active role in developing healthier, stronger connective tissues!
-The figure below reveals the proven methodology which—yes, indeed—involves supplementation with vitamin-C-enriched hydrolyzed collagen.[Unfortunately, a couple of grossly outdated articles continue to circulate the Internet that express a nay-sayers opinion of collagen supplementation not supported by the latest research from top Functional Molecular Biology labs in the United States, Australia, and United Kindgom.
-Meanwhile, OUTSIDE magazine just published (May 30, 2019) a very current science-based article on collagen use by elite athletes.]
+The figure below reveals the proven methodology which—yes, indeed—involves supplementation with vitamin-C-enriched hydrolyzed collagen.[Unfortunately, a couple of grossly outdated articles continue to circulate the internet that express the opinion that collagen supplementation is not supported by the latest research from top Functional Molecular Biology labs in the United States, Australia, and United Kindgom.
+Meanwhile, OUTSIDE magazine has published (May 30, 2019) a much more timely and science-based article on collagen use by elite athletes.]

 Use This Process Cycle to: